tock/tock/doc/reference/trd-appid.md

 loaded processes share the same Application Identifier, at most one of them can be runnable at any time.
 An Application Identifier can be persistent across boots or restarts of a userspace binary.
-The Tock kernel assigns Application Identifiers to processes using a Process Checking Policy.
+The Tock kernel assigns Application Identifiers to processes using a Credentials Checking Policy.

 **Application Credentials**: data that binds an Application Identifier to an loaded process.
 Application Credentials are usually stored in